QCloud License Audit:

 - Obtain better usage data to inform licensing decisions

 - Be better prepared for Oracle license negotiations

 - Tighten up security by identifying users with too much access

-The results show counts and lists of all users who have updated tables within each SKU or SKU Suite.
+These are users who have updated tables within the Product Suite/Module.
 Note that read-only users are not included in these counts and lists as they don’t need to have a license.

 You can drill down to find out which programs they used to update the tables and the roles that gave them this access.

-Discrepancies between the number of Users with Access and Transacted Users may indicate that some users have access that they don’t need and shouldn’t have.
+Discrepancies between the number of Users with Access and Transacted Users may indicate that some users have access that they don’t need and, perhaps, shouldn’t have.
 This could lead to a security risk.

 The results show you exactly who is doing what in your JD Edwards system, which can sometimes uncover unintended or unauthorized access rights.